How to keep your routine when you travel (a lot)

 Great!
 You have established a workout routine!
-Maybe it looks something like this: Mondays, Wednesdays and Fridays you go to the gym and do resistance training, ie lift weights.
+Maybe it looks something like this: Mondays, Wednesdays and Fridays, you go to the gym and hit the weights..
 You are quite religious about your gym days and are feeling great about it.
 Then bam!
-An obstacle.
+A challenge.
 You need to travel for work.
 This will disrupt your whole routine.
 What now?

 If you are like me and travel a lot for work this can indeed be a bit of a problem, but not really.
 The problem is how you think about the problem.
 I see this as a chance to adapt and overcome.
-These few points will help you keep to your routine (actually change it up a bit, which is a good thing) and even make your fitness better.
+These few points will help you keep to your routine, maintain your gains and keep your momentum going.